alankrantas/pxt-nexusbit/README.md

 )
 ```

 Power up the robot and all servos should be turned to default position (90 degrees for legs and feet, 0 or 180 degrees for arms and hands).
-Adjust each servo's installed position so that the robot stands still more or less, with both hands hug close to body (demostrated in the picture below).
+Adjust each servo's installed position so that the robot stands more or less straight, with both hands hug close to body (demostrated as the picture below).

 ![IMG_0033](https://user-images.githubusercontent.com/44191076/57355621-00497c00-71a1-11e9-89e4-7fcddb55f2cb.JPG)

-Finally calibrate all servos' default position in the editor, until legs are straight, feet are flat on the ground and hands are pointed directly downward.
-Save the calibrated code in your computer for future use.
+Now calibrate all servos' default position (plus or minus degrees) in the MakeCode editor, until legs are straight, feet are flat on the ground and hands are pointed directly downward.
+Save the .hex file in your computer for future use.

+See the NexusBot manual for more details.

 ## Nexus:bit Test Code